 Kratom, scientifically known as Mitragyna speciosa, is a tropical plant native to Southeast Asia.
 The leaves contain active compounds called mitragynine and 7-hydroxymitragynine that interact with opioid receptors in the brain.
 At lower doses, kratom typically produces stimulant-like effects, while higher doses can cause sedation and pain relief similar to opioids.

-The Short Answer: Standard Drug Tests Usually Don’t Detect Kratom
+Do Standard Drug Tests Detect Kratom?

 However, this doesn’t mean kratom use is completely undetectable.
 The answer to whether kratom shows up on a drug test depends entirely on the type of testing being performed and whether the testing organization specifically requests kratom screening.